 A short bake later, you have these gorgeous biscuits.

-Becuase they are very faintly sweet, they are equally well suited for dinner and lunch as they are for breakfast (bring on the jam!).
-Enjoy!
+Because they are very faintly sweet, the biscuits are equally suited for dinner and lunch as they are for breakfast, brunch, or tea break (bring on the jam!).